dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 you also need to have Docker installed on that host.

-Depending on your application and its dependencies the Docker image can be either very small, something around few megabytes, or very large, from couple of gigabytes to infinity in theory.
+Depending on your application and its dependencies the Docker image can be either very small, something around few megabytes, or very large, from a couple of gigabytes to infinity in theory.

 Docker also gives you tools so you can share your application with others with ease.

+---

+SWITCH SLIDE

+---

+What is aa image?

 ---